 - help your co-ordinator understand the regulatory needs of your business

-- inform any enforcement officer, from your local authority trading standards, environmental health or fire service, who contacts your business, that you have a co-ordinated primary authority and show them any relevant Primary Authority Advice that you are following
+- inform any local authority enforcement officer from the environmental health, trading standards or fire safety service who contacts your business that you have a co-ordinated primary authority

 Primary Authority Advice